 Instructions

-- In a large bowl, add chicken thighs, 2 tablespoon olive oil, garlic powder, pepper, salt, and crushed red pepper.
+- Season chicken thighs with garlic powder, pepper, salt, and crushed red pepper.
 Heat a large cast iron pan to medium-high heat.
-Add 1 tablespoon of olive oil and then sear chicken thighs for about 2-3 minutes on each side.
+Add 2 tablespoon of olive oil and then sear chicken thighs for about 3 minutes on each side.

 - Lower the heat to medium.
 Add butter to the pan.
-Stir in onion and saute until soft, about 3 minutes.
+Stir in onion and saute until soft, about 5-8 minutes.
 Then add minced garlic and stir for one more minute.
-Add the cup of orzo and combine, toasting the orzo for 2 minutes.

 - Remove the cover.
 Set the chicken aside and stir in heavy cream, parmesan, basil, lemon zest, and lemon juice until completely combined.
 Place the chicken thighs back into the orzo.
 Serve immediately.